-On a crisp winter day in Ottawa, why not explore the Greenbelt by snowshoe?
-While most Greenbelt trails are used for cross-country skiing in the winter, there are some great spots for snowshoeing and walking.
+Although most Greenbelt trails are commonly used for cross-country skiing in the winter, there are also some great spots for snowshoeing.
+Access to all trails is free.

 At Stony Swamp, the Jack Pine, Beaver, Chipmunk and Sarsaparilla trails are excellent for snowshoeing and walking.

-This 3.1-kilometre trail is divided into three loops and crosses three beaver ponds.
+This 3.1-kilometre trail includes three loops, and crosses three beaver ponds.

 This 1.9-kilometre route connects to the Rideau Trail, a network of trails that goes all the way to Kingston, Ontario.
-With birdfeeders and an observation blind, the Beaver and Chipmunk trails are great for spotting wildlife.
+With access to an observation blind, the Beaver and Chipmunk trails are great for spotting wildlife.

 Just under a kilometre in length, this loop has a dock extending onto a beaver pond.